augustinh22/maptime-salzburg/01_organisation/03_meetings.md

 # 2018-09-05T1800

-AH, JM, EW, NJ and PE are meeting will meet in a pizzeria in Salzburg.
+HA, JM, EW, NJ and PE are meeting will meet in a pizzeria in Salzburg.
 The preliminary topics will be:

 * size of the room:
   * the offered room by Trafficon only has space for maximum 15 people